How to set up DMARC records

 After defining your DMARC policy, it's time to publish.

-Visit your domain host's DNS settings in the management console.
-Enter the record name (_dmarc.yourdomain.com) under the DNS hostname.
-Input your DMARC record under the DNS record value (refer to the "Understanding the Record" section).
-Save your changes.
+3. Input your DMARC record under the DNS record value (refer to the "Understanding the Record" section).

-4. Examine Your Reports
+4. Examine your reports

 With a DMARC record installed, reports arrive in your mailbox, indicating which messages pass or fail SPF and DKIM authentication.
 A typical raw XML DMARC report looks like this: